City cycling skills and training

 Saturdays from 10am to 1pm (approximately).
 Meet at the Chalet Café in Preston Park.

-New to cycling?
-Need to brush up on your cycling skills?
-You’re not alone.
-Level 1 training can get you on a bike and cycling confidently.
+Do you want to sharpen your cycling skills?
+You are not alone.
+Level 1 cycle training will enable you to cycle confidently and be more aware.
 You will learn basic skills such as:

 This is done in a non-traffic environment.